-FIGURE RS103-6.
+FIGURE RS103-5.
 Reverberation chamber overview.

-5.21 RS105, radiated susceptibility, transient electromagnetic field.
+5.22 RS105, radiated susceptibility, transient electromagnetic field.

-5.21.1 RS105 applicability.
+5.22.1 RS105 applicability.

-This requirement is applicable to equipment and subsystem enclosures when the equipment or subsystem is to be located external to a hardened (shielded) platform or facility.
-The requirement is applicable for equipment intended solely for use on non-metallic platforms when specified by the procuring activity.
+This requirement is applicable to equipment and subsystem enclosures which are exposed to the external electromagnetic environment.
+For surface ships, this includes external, above deck and exposed below deck installations.
 The requirement is applicable to Army aircraft for safety critical equipment and subsystems located in an external installation.

-5.21.2 RS105 limit.
+5.22.2 RS105 limit.